Anudorannador/python-executor/docs/pyx.instructions.md

   --input-path INPUT_PATH
                         Optional path to a JSON input file.
 Exposed to the script via env var PYX_INPUT_PATH.
   --output-path OUTPUT_PATH
-                        Optional output file path.
-If not provided, pyx writes to .temp/<task>.<timestamp>.output.txt.
+                        Optional manifest path (Strategy A).
+If not provided, pyx writes <base>.<run_id>.manifest.json into the resolved output directory.
   --output-dir OUTPUT_DIR
-                        Directory used for auto-generated outputs (default: .temp) --code CODE, -c CODE  Inline Python code to execute --file FILE, -f FILE  Path to a Python script file.
+                        Directory used for auto-generated outputs (default: .temp).
+If --input-path is provided, its directory is used by default.
+  --code CODE, -c CODE  Inline Python code to execute --file FILE, -f FILE  Path to a Python script file.
 Use -- to pass args to script.
   --base64 BASE64, -b BASE64